ahuacate/pve-host/README.md

 When PVE hosts have multiple 1GbE NICs you can use NIC bonding (also called NIC teaming or Link Aggregation, LAG and in PVE Linux Network Bond) which is a technique for binding multiple NIC’s to a single network device.
 By doing link aggregation, two NICs can appear as one logical interface, resulting in double speed.
 This is a native Linux kernel feature that is supported by most smart L2/L3 switches with IEEE 802.3ad support.

 On the network switch appliance side you are going to use 802.3ad Dynamic link aggregation (802.3ad)(LACP) so your switch must be 802.3ad compliant.
-This creates aggregation groups of NICs which share the same speed and duplex settings as each other.
-A link aggregation group (LAG) combines a number of physical ports together to make a single high-bandwidth data path, so as to implement the traffic load sharing among the member ports in the group and to enhance the connection reliability.
+This creates aggregation groups of NICs that share the same speed and duplex settings as each other.
+A link aggregation group (LAG) combines many physical ports to make a single high-bandwidth data path, so as to implement the traffic load sharing among the member ports in the group and to enhance connection reliability.

 ## 3.2.
 Network Options - Basic (no pfSense)

 This is easy.
-Simply configure PVE Linux Bridge vmbr0 with a single 1GbE, 10GbE or a PVE Linux Bond for PVE Linux Bridge vmbr0.
+Simply configure PVE Linux Bridge vmbr0 with a single 1GbE, 10GbE, or a PVE Linux Bond for PVE Linux Bridge vmbr0.
 Nothing more to do.
-In our Easy Script you will be prompted for such configurations with no pfSense available.
+In our Easy Script, you will be prompted for such configurations with no pfSense available.

 ## 3.3.
 Configure your Network Switch - pfSense

-These instructions are based on a UniFi US-24 port switch.
-Just transpose the settings to UniFi US-48 or whatever brand of Layer 2/3 switch you use.
+These instructions are based on an UniFi US-24 port switch.
+Just transpose the settings to UniFi US-48 or whatever brand of Layer 2/3 Switch you use.
 The examples are guides for setting up the following network switch configurations:

 - 3x LAN 1GbE
 - 4x LAN 1Gb PLUS 10GbE SFP+